shaefelinger/codepedia/src/VUE/advanced-reactivity.md

 ## Computed Properties

-Computed properties provide us a performance improvement.
+Computed properties provide a performance improvement.
 They are like Methods, but only update, when a value changes.

 > expexts an Object, where you define methods - just like methods